 When disk recapture is no longer possible or when the symptoms are not severe enough to warrant such extensive treatment, we focus on enabling the body to adapt anatomically by building a pad of disk-like tissue called a pseudodisk out of the fibrosed scar tissue present where the old disk had been.
 A pseudodisk functions very much like a natural disk and can allow a damaged TMJ to remain asymptomatic for the rest of your life.
 Building a pseudodisk usually just requires a stable healthy bite and a TMJ protective appliance to wear during sleep for long enough to allow full natural adaptation.
 This adaptation process can also be facilitated by a variety of supportive treatments.

-THE FRONT FLAT PLATE APPLIANCE - When the TMJs have already achieved full adaptation and the only remaining cause of symptoms is muscle tightness, wearing an upper front flat plate appliance on a long term basis during sleep is usually the simplest way to provide lasting relief.
+THE FRONT FLAT PLATE APPLIANCE - When the TMJs (the joints themselves) have already achieved full adaptation and the only remaining cause of symptoms is muscle tightness, wearing an upper front flat plate appliance on a long term basis during sleep is usually the simplest way to provide lasting relief.
 Because this appliance dramatically reduces clenching and grinding forces, it is often effective at relieving headaches and idiopathic (unexplained) dental problems.
 Over the course of weeks, it deprograms the jaw muscles so we can evaluate the health of your bite.
 Over the course of years, it gradually reduces overbite (the vertical overlap of the front teeth) by redirecting all clenching and grinding forces upward on the upper front teeth and downward on the lower front teeth.
 This is a muscle treatment appliance.
 If TMJs are inflamed, it can increase pain.

 STABILIZING THE BITE - may be needed after it has been destabilized by dislocation of a disk, arthritic changes in a TMJ, or shifting teeth.
 A stable bite is required for long term TMJ health, because the lower jawbone needs a consistent home base and healthy functional range of motion which can serve as a steady target for the type of bone remodeling that enables the TMJs to acquire the same goodness of fit seen in all healthy joints.
 Restabilizing a bite may involve grinding down high spots, building up low spots, moving teeth, or any combination of these.

 FUNCTIONAL ORTHODONTICS - is another way of re-establishing a bite.
-Instead of braces or invisalign, functional orthodontics employs removeable oral appliances to support the lower jawbone in the proper position while moving the teeth in a way that will keep it there.
+Instead of braces or invisalign, functional orthodontics employs removeable oral appliances to support the lower jawbone in the proper position while moving the teeth into positions that will keep it there.
 The appliances frequently contain expansion screws to widen a narrow upper dental arch in order to make room for crowded upper teeth or enlarge the nasal airway.
 They can often be made by modifying the same oral appliance that relieved the symptoms.
 This type of orthodontics is described in THE ROLE OF ORTHODONTICS under TMJ DISORDERS.